 - First-Year Experience Program Steering Committee

 - Peace Scholars Committee

 - Wild Hope Center for Vocation Steering Committee

 The following represent a wide variety of opportunities:

 - serve as a mentor for new faculty members

 - SGID Consultant

 - SGID (Small Group Instructional Dialogue) consultants consist of PLU faculty trained to guide students through a reflective process regarding their learning at mid-semester.

-- Undergraduate Research Symposium Planning Committee – plans and advertises the research program and call for papers (Fall-Spring)
+- Undergraduate Research and Project Showcase Planning Committee – plans and advertises the research program and call for papers (Fall-Spring)

 - Offer a student workshop: finding mentorship opportunities, abstract writing , poster/presentation creation, etc… (Fall-Spring depending on topic)

 - URS Abstract Reviewers help make decisions for student research participants (Feb-Mar)